Yuvi-416/3D_Visualizer/README.md

 - jQuery
 - Bootstrap
 - Django web framework

+## Bug and contribution
+- Found bug? please open an issue or want to contribute please fork it and start to contribute.

 ## Funded:
 This work was supported by the Marie Sklodowska Curie ITN-EID, Horizon 2020 project [IMAGE-IN](http://image-in-itn.eu/) (grant agreement No 861122).